thin-edge/tedge-management-ui/README.md

 This project adds an configuration ui to thin-edge.io.
 It enables you to use thin-edge.io with an easy-to-use docker based deployment and no code commissioning process.
 This helps to setup and monitor the edge using a web-ui:
-* web-ui, for easy setup of the thin edge
+* web-ui, for easy setup of the Thin Edge
 * simple line chart to view streamed data and to view historical data
 * component to store measurements locally in a mongo db